CPT-Dawn/EXT-YouTube-Playback-Speed-Finish-Time-Estimator/README.md

 ## 🚀 Installation

 1. Download and install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/youtube-playback-speed-fi/albpnoibahehboglkghilhljilchnfbo?authuser=0&hl=en).
 2. Start watching videos with a more productive, seamless experience!
+(Now only one instance of the UI will be injected per page.)

 ---